bensadeh/despell/README.md

 #

-`magica` is a tool for showing window-specific icons in `tmux`'s statusline.
+`magica` is a tool for showing icons for the commands in `tmux`'s statusline.

 <p align="center">